 9. Mutual help – Thank-you to those who have already volunteered to help others who may struggle to keep up their watering etc, because of Covid-19.
 Please let firstname.lastname@example.org know if you want to add your name to the list, or if you find yourself needing a helping hand because of Covid-19.
 Note that this will involve sharing your name and email address with others, that any arrangements you come to will be on a private and goodwill basis, and the Committee/Association takes no responsibility for work done wrong, damage caused etc.

-12. Committee meetings – we are suspending face-to-face Committee meetings for the next three months, subject to review.
+12. Committee meetings – we are suspending face-to-face Committee meetings for the next few months, subject to review.
 We should be able to cover most business by email and phone calls, or socially-distanced conversation on the site.
 So please continue to contact us about permissions and anything else, but bear in mind the ‘service’ may not be quite as slick as usual!